nrwl/nx/docs/generated/cli/affected.md

 ### graph

-Type: `boolean`
+Type: `string`

 Default: `false`

-Show the task graph of the command
+Show the task graph of the command.
+Pass a file path to save the graph data instead of viewing it in the browser.

 ### head